odayibas/xperimenter/README.md

 Welcome to the Xperimenter development page!
-This initial release includes early version of the Xperimenter Environment (DSL grammar, Editor, Management Product, Kepler Interpreter, etc...).
+This initial release includes early version of the Xperimenter Environment (DSL grammar, Editor, Management Product, Kepler Translator, etc...).

 Download
 --------

-See the Xperimenter project page to download this release.
+See the Xperimenter project page to download the latest release.

 	http://www.ceng.metu.edu.tr/~e1564178/xperimenter/